 Luang Prabang is a stunning UNESCO World Heritage town nestled along the Mekong River.
-We spent three days and four nights exploring and thoroughly enjoyed everything it had to offer.
-Here’s how we spent our time.
+It was the first place we visited on our trip to Laos and we absolutely loved it.
+We spent 3 days in Luang Prabang which was plenty of time to thoroughly enjoy everything it had to offer.
+Here’s our useful 3 day itinerary to help you plan your trip.

-On our first morning in Luang Prabang, we visited the UXO (unexploded ordnance) museum.
+On the first morning of our 3 days in Luang Prabang, we visited the UXO (unexploded ordnance) museum.
 UXOs are unexploded weapons, like bombs, grenades, and mines.
 It was shocking to learn that Laos is the most heavily bombed country per capita in the world, with 260 million bombs dropped by the US during the Vietnam War—equivalent to one bomb every eight minutes, 24 hours a day, for nine years.

 The museum offers an eye-opening look at how and why Laos was bombed so extensively, as well as the devastating, ongoing impact these bombs have on local communities.
 It’s estimated that 80 million unexploded bombs remain hidden across the country, making Laos one of the most contaminated places in the world.
 This issue continues to hinder poverty reduction and development efforts.